fws252/Mares_etal_Cortex_2022/README.md

 # Mares_etal_Cortex_2022
-Analysis code to perform linear SVM decoding on EEG data

-This analysis code was used in:
 Mares I, Ewing L, Papasavva E, Ducrocq E, Smith FW, Smith MLS (in press).
 Face recognition ability is manifest in early dynamic decoding of face-orientation selectivity – evidence from multi-variate pattern analysis of the neural response.
 Cortex.

+Description
+This code performs linear SVM decoding analyses of EEG data using either time windows or sample by sample approach.

+Requirements
+You need LIBSVM (see https://www.csie.ntu.edu.tw/~cjlin/libsvm/, we used version 3.12), and Matlab.

+Authors
-The code was originally created by Fraser W. Smith see Smith, F.W. & Smith M.L.S.
+The code was originally created by Fraser W. Smith and was adapted to this project by Ines Mares and Fraser W Smith.

+Main Citation
+Mares I, Ewing L, Papasavva E, Ducrocq E, Smith FW, Smith MLS (in press).
+Face recognition ability is manifest in early dynamic decoding of face-orientation selectivity – evidence from multi-variate pattern analysis of the neural response.
+Cortex.

+Code Citations
+Smith, F.W. & Smith M.L.S.
 (2019).
 Decoding the dynamic representation of facial expressions of emotion in explicit and incidental tasks.
-Neuroimage, 195, 261-271. and was adapted to this project by Ines Mares and Fraser W. Smith.
+Neuroimage, 195, 261-271.

-Code to generate and analyse SVM classifiers of EEG data
+Files

 create_classifiers.m - first code to run to generate classifiers.
 To change the channels used please edit filterSubElecs.m